 When police see drivers behaving erratically on the road, they can perform a field sobriety test to check for common signs that a driver might be intoxicated.
 They can also use a breathalyzer, which measures how much alcohol is present in someone’s blood.
 These may be enough to indicate that a driver needs to be taken off the road before they cause a crash.
 But once a crash has already happened, the driver at fault may need medical attention as well, and police are more concerned with removing debris from the road and getting injured people treated quickly.

-Alcohol is also only one of dozens of possible substances that can dull drivers’ reflexes and impair their judgement on the road.
+Alcohol is also only one of dozens of possible substances that can dull drivers’ reflexes and impair their judgment on the road.
 Unfortunately, there’s no magic box that police or emergency responders can use to determine exactly what someone’s consumed, and if the driver at fault is under the influence of illegal drugs, they won’t be quick to tell that to an officer.
 In order to figure out exactly what has impaired a driver who’s suspected of getting behind the wheel while under the influence, police need to send a sample of that driver’s blood to a toxicology lab.

 In shows like CSI, a high-tech machine scans a tiny drop of blood and returns a complete set of results in the space of a single commercial break.
 In real life, toxicologists actually must run a series of tests, looking for indicators of many different intoxicants.
 Liquid Chromatography and Tandem Mass Spectrometry are used to determine the distinctive markers unique to different types of drug.
 Some, but not all, intoxicants produce markers that “hang around” in someone’s system for days or weeks after consumption; toxicologists may still be able to detect the use of benzodiazepines (a type of sedative) up to 6 weeks after ingestion in heavy users.
 The more possible intoxicants scientists need to test for, the longer those tests will take.